 Current Jeep Grand Cherokee

-With any of these myriad trim, engine and 4WD choices, the current Grand Cherokee's civility is bound to impress.
+With any of these trim, engine and 4WD choices, the current Grand Cherokee's civility is bound to impress.
 Cabin quality is very good, and overall refinement should surprise anyone who expects a Jeep to be a bit of a rough-edged brute.
 Ride quality is at once comfortable and composed, while handling is surprisingly confidence-inspiring.
-Given the JCG's substantial dimensions, however, some may wish for more interior space.
+Given the JCG's substantial dimensions, however, some might wish for more interior space.
 If this is the case, and you don't mind giving up most of the Jeep's off-roading potential, Dodge's seven-passenger Durango is mechanically similar.

-Read the most recent 2015 Jeep Grand Cherokee review.
+Read the most recent 2018 Jeep Grand Cherokee review.

 If you are looking for older years, visit our used Jeep Grand Cherokee page.